 My law firm recently did some legal work for a company called Unlimited Delicious that just recently got into the business of selling really cool Chinese language t-shirts geared mostly toward a Western aesthetic (or at least one that my kids like).

 There are two collections of t-shirts.
-One of the lines is Travel Hotspots and there you can get t-shirts with drawings of Beijing, Datong, Chongqing, Guilin, Guangzhou, Innner Mongolia, and Tongzhimen.
+One of the lines is Travel Hotspots and there you can get t-shirts with drawings of Beijing, Datong, Chongqing, Guilin, Guangzhou, Inner Mongolia, and Tongzhimen.
 The other line is called “Speak Up” and those shirts consist of drawings of pop culture references.

 If you want a great Chinese language t-shirt online, Unlimited Delicious is your place.
 I have even managed to snare a 20% discount for our readers who type in “CLB” right after checkout.